Vibe Check: Understanding the Effects of LLM-Based Conversational Agents' Personality and Alignment on User Perceptions in Goal-Oriented Tasks: Discussion

 \section{Discussion}

-Our investigation reveals systematic patterns in how CA personality design affects user perceptions, building on existing work on personality expression and user-agent compatibility in HCI.
-These findings contribute to the theoretical understanding of CA personality design in HCI, particularly as recent technological advances expand the possibilities for adaptive agent personas.
+Our investigation reveals systematic patterns in how CA personality design shapes user perceptions, extending prior work on personality expression and user–agent compatibility in HCI.

-One of the core theoretical contributions of this work lies in reconceptualizing personality alignment in human-AI interaction beyond the categorical binaries that have constrained prior research.
-Previous HCI studies have treated alignment as simple binary matching: users and agents either correspond on a given trait or they do not \cite{isbister_consistency_2000, zhou_trusting_2019, volkel_user_2022, spagnolli_similarity_2025}.
-This approach oversimplifies what is fundamentally a continuous phenomenon.
-Yet current LLM capabilities simultaneously resist fine-grained personality control; meaningful distinctions at the level of ``3.5 versus 4.0'' on personality scales remain beyond current prompting capabilities \cite{ramirez_controlling_2023, jiang_evaluating_2023,jiang_personallm_2024}.
-Our hybrid approach resolves this tension by implementing personality through categorical bands (low, medium, high) while measuring alignment as a continuous Euclidean distance between user and agent personality profiles.
-This framework enables investigation of both overall condition effects and the individual differences within conditions that purely categorical approaches miss.
+A core theoretical contribution of this work lies in reconceptualizing personality alignment in human–AI interaction beyond the categorical binaries that have constrained prior research.
+Prior HCI studies have largely treated alignment as simple binary matching—users and agents either correspond on a trait or they do not \cite{isbister_consistency_2000, zhou_trusting_2019, volkel_user_2022, spagnolli_similarity_2025}.
+This framing oversimplifies what is fundamentally a continuous phenomenon.
+At the same time, current LLMs still resist fine-grained, continuous personality control \cite{ramirez_controlling_2023, jiang_evaluating_2023, jiang_personallm_2024}.
+Our hybrid approach resolves this tension: we implement personality through categorical bands (low, medium, high) while measuring alignment continuously using Euclidean distance between user and agent personality profiles.
+This design enables analysis of both overall condition effects and the within-condition individual differences that purely categorical approaches cannot capture.

-This methodological advance reveals that personality traits operate with \textbf{differential importance} in user-agent compatibility.
-Rather than uniform effects across all Big Five Traits, Extraversion and Emotional Stability emerge as particularly influential for positive user perceptions, while Openness shows minimal impact in goal-oriented contexts.
-This finding fundamentally shifts understanding of personality alignment from holistic matching to selective compatibility: certain traits carry disproportionate weight in shaping user perceptions.
-These trait-specific effects enable more efficient design strategies that focus resources on consequential dimensions rather than attempting comprehensive personality matching across all traits.
+This methodological advance further reveals that personality traits exert \textbf{differential importance} in determining user–agent compatibility.
+Instead of uniform effects across all Big Five traits, Extraversion and Emotional Stability emerge as especially consequential for positive user perceptions, whereas Openness has minimal impact in goal-oriented contexts.
+This pattern shifts the understanding of alignment from holistic matching to selective compatibility: certain traits disproportionately shape user experience.
+These trait-specific effects allow for more efficient design strategies that prioritize the dimensions that matter most, rather than attempting comprehensive alignment across all traits.